Wesley Hunt: Tenure

 Hunt endorsed Donald Trump's campaign in the 2024 presidential election.

 Syria

 In 2023, Hunt was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Fiscal Responsibility Act of 2023

 Hunt was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+United States Ambassador to Saudi Arabia nomination

+On September 14, 2026, President Donald Trump announced that he had nominated Hunt as the United States ambassador to Saudi Arabia.

 Personal life

-Around the time of his arrival in Congress, Hunt's wife, Emily, gave birth to a son, Willie, who was born prematurely and needed time in the neonatal intensive care unit, forcing Hunt to leave the Speaker of the House election on its fourth day, missing the 12th and 13th ballots before returning the same day.
+Around the time of his arrival in Congress, Hunt's wife, Emily, gave birth to a son, who was born prematurely and needed time in the neonatal intensive care unit, forcing Hunt to leave the Speaker of the House election on its fourth day, missing the 12th and 13th ballots before returning the same day.

 Hunt is a Baptist.
 He attended Champion Forest Baptist Church, which he has said shaped his beliefs.